-Full Grain Aniline Leather is a very high-quality leather type.
+Full-grain aniline leather is a very high-quality leather type.
 It is made from the top part of the hide dyed using only soluble dyes.
-To make full aniline leather, the animal's hide is positioned in a large drum that contains the aniline dyes.
-Aniline dye is a particular type of dye with no pigment or coloring.
-This means that the dye preserves the natural grain, marking, scars, and wrinkles in the hide without coloring it.
-In addition, during this process, the leather does not usually obtain a uniform color because the hide absorbs the dye at different rates.
-Even though there is no pigment in the dye, the oils that the aniline is mixed with still change the color slightly.
+The animal’s hide is positioned in a large drum containing aniline dyes.
+Aniline dye is a particular type of dye with no pigment or colouring.
+This means the dye preserves the natural grain, marking, scars, and wrinkles in the hide without colouring it.
+In addition, during this process, the leather does not usually obtain a uniform colour because the hide absorbs the dye at different rates.
+Even though there is no pigment in the dye, the oils that the aniline is mixed with still change the colour slightly.
 This leather is not recommended for a room with direct sunlight.

-Our Naku is a Kudu skin imitation.
-It is a bovine / cow leather with a Kudu skin look.
-This leather has beautiful natural character marks and scratches.
+Our Naku range is a Kudu skin imitation.
+It is bovine/cow leather with a Kudu skin look with beautiful natural character marks and scratches.